 What I do with myself is engage in a very positive inner monologue, ie. "That was close, but let's do another."
 "That was nearly it, but let's polish the ending a bit."
 "You are almost there, let's try another."
 In thinking about that inner monologue I think about the first time I rappelled - you know, descended a cliff on a rope.
 It was off a cliff that featured a 100-foot sheer drop followed by a small shelf and then another 300-foot sheer drop.
 There's this moment when you go from having your weight on your feet to having your weight on the rope and it occurs right there on the edge of the cliff when you have to lean out.
 The first time you are scared spitless, looking at the sheer drop, and knowing your life is literally in your hands.
 The guy who took me out and taught me to rapel showed how it was done with a demonstration.
 He then climbed back up, roped me up, stood next to me on the edge of the cliff, and talked me over.
 He did so with a gentle voice and encouragement.
 I stopped at the edge, leaning out with tension on the rope but my weight on my feet for what seemed to be an eternity, scared to move.
 I was also afraid to fail in front of the group of people who had gatherd there at the top of the cliff to enjoy the view.
 My teacher quietly encouraged me: "You can do this.
 It is safe.
 It is fun once you get over the edge.
 We've got all the time in the world.
 You can do it..."
 And then I just did it, and found out that the transition between not doing it and doing it was the scariest part.
 Once you got over the edge, the doing was actually a blast!
 And each time you did it your confidence grew and you came to realize you could and would survive it and that moment at the edge became no big deal.
 Confidence was the key.

 The same is true in Navy aircraft carrier landings, by the way.
-They are incredibly tough and dangerous to do in bad weather.
+They are incredibly tough and dangerous to do, especially in bad weather.
 Once you've trained a pilot to do carrier landings he still has to have the confidence to make them happen, each and every time.
 And that spark of confidence turns out to be a fragile, brittle thing.
-Damage to the plane, shortage of fuel, a near-miss in the air, combat, all these things can damage the pilot's confidence enough to threaten his ability to land his multi-million dollar plane.
-How do the officers in command deal with a loss of confidencet?
+Damage to the plane, shortage of fuel, a near-miss in the air, combat, even a personal problem at home, all of these things can damage the pilot's confidence enough to threaten his ability to land his multi-million dollar plane on that postage-stamp-sized deck.
+How do the officers in command deal with a loss of confidence?
 Do they go on the air and bark at him, "Rookie!
 You land that plane!"
 Nope.
 They encourage the pilot that he can do it, that he will do it.
 Why?
 Because it works.
 If he runs short of fuel they send up a tanker and give him a squirt.
 He, and they, can't afford to allow the specter of failure to rob him of his confidence.